revanth83/revanth83.github.io/_posts/2026-04-04-Advanced_CATE_Estimation_approaches.md

 ## 4. Train / test split for uplift modeling

-Following the chapter, we create a separate train and test split.
+We create a separate train and test split.
 Because experimental datasets can still be small in terms of **effective signal**, it is useful to keep a large test set.